Farid-Tasharofi/FIND-Net/README.md

 # FIND-Net: Fourier-Integrated Network with Dictionary Kernels for Metal Artifact Reduction
 FIND-Net (Fourier-Integrated Network with Dictionary Kernels) is a deep learning model for Metal Artifact Reduction (MAR) in CT imaging.
 It integrates Fast Fourier Convolution (FFC) and trainable Gaussian filtering to suppress artifacts while preserving anatomical structures.

-# FIND-Net: Fourier-Integrated Network with Dictionary Kernels for Metal Artifact Reduction

 ![FIND-Net Architecture](Figures/FIND-Net.png) <!-- Ensure the path is correct -->